 Behavior Modification - These are physical and mental techniques that can decrease the frequency of urinary incontinence in many individuals.
 These techniques are usually used in conjunction with biofeedback therapy.

 Medications - Medications can be used temporarily in conjunction with other treatments.

 Surgery - In certain cases, medical treatments are not effective in controlling incontinence.
 Certain patients are candidates for a minimally invasive procedure called TVT.

-The TVT procedure is a simple, quick (usually less than 30 minutes), minimally invasive treatment for women with SUI.
+The TVT procedure is a simple, quick (usually less than 30 minutes), minimally invasive treatment for women with stress urinary incontinence.
 Patients are ready to be released from the hospital the day-of or the morning-after their sling placement.
 The recovery period following the procedure is short.
 Most women return to their regular routine in just a day or two.

-This video is from Randall C. Kahan M.D. about bladder control issues in woman.
+The video above is from Randall C. Kahan M.D. about bladder control issues in woman.
 Topics cover are urinary incontinence, knowing your body, post menopausal changes and treatment options.
 Dr. Kahan is the Director of WomanCare Center for bladder control.

 RN, CCCN, Manager

 Valerie is Manager of the WomanCare Bladder Control Center.
 Valerie graduated with a Bachelor of Science degree in community health education from Northern Illinois University.
 She attended Waubonsee College to complete her nursing degree and is board certified as a Continence Care nurse.